I noticed that the SkyTech Archangel gaming computer on Amazon was selling pretty well so I figured it’d be a good idea to look it over and review it!

 The Graphics Card Is Most Important

-When you check out the Amazon product page is gives you details on what’s inside of this pre-built and all in all, SkyTech could do a better job.
+When you check out the Amazon product page it gives you details on what’s inside of this pre-built and all in all, SkyTech does a pretty good job at letting you know what’s all inside.

 I get that pre-built computers are a harder product to mass produce, they take a lot of money up front and the company has to pay their employees and what not.
 I get it, but that doesn’t mean that people should be getting “sorta” ripped off.